-Attracting butterflies to your garden is a rewarding experience that requires a variety of plants to support their lifecycle.
-Here are eight of our top picks to help you create a butterfly-friendly haven.
+Attracting butterflies to your garden is a rewarding experience.
+However, it requires a variety of plants that support their entire lifecycle.
+Fortunately, there are many beautiful options to choose from.
+Below are eight of our top picks to help you create a butterfly-friendly haven.

 Coreopsis